supercoder-dev/Personal-Assistant/doc/progressionReport/README.md

-# Business plan #
+# Progression report #

-This paper describes business plan of the project.
-It contains project description, it's motivation and brief state-of-the-art preview.
-Then follows detailed description of the project with proposed solution.
-At the end there is a plan of the project with Gantt diagram included.
+This paper describes progression report of the project.
+It contains project state at the time of the report, detailed description of the solution and future plan.

 The document is available in czech language only.